Me pēhea te tū mai hei māngai mō te kōwhiringa pōti

 What's involved in being an elected member for further information.

-To run a successful campaign, you need to let local residents know the key issues you stand for within the community.
+To run a successful campaign, you need to let local residents know the key issues you support for within the community.

 Tips for connecting with people and getting more votes

 - Use social media channels like Facebook and Twitter for wider reach.

 - Door knock, address public meetings and talk to the public in shopping malls or weekend markets.